ekapolc/TrueVoice-Training/GCloud/Gcloud_Tutorial.md

 ## Adding a data disk ##

 The image we provided only have 10GB of disk space.
 You will need more in order to finish the lab.
 To do so first, stop the instance.
-Click on the instance name (homework4) to edit the instance on the web console interface (just like how you added the GPU).
+Click on the instance name (truevoice) to edit the instance on the web console interface (just like how you added the GPU).

 ![alt text](https://github.com/ekapolc/cattern/raw/master/common/images/google-cloud-edit-instance.png "google-cloud-edit-instance.png")